Regan298/Disaster-Master/Architectural Design.md

 #### Concerns: Maintainability and Evolvability of the System

-22. The need to support modularity meaning the addition of new components.
+22. If the overall system architecture does not support modularity, extensions to the core system could be infeasible.
 23. Usability for client maintenance in terms of: Network Implementation in code, Feature implementation in code and of scenario/scenario review files.

 #### Association Table Between Stakeholders and Concerns